belsrc/Rise/README.md

-rise
+Rise
 ====

-Rise is a Javascript microframework
+Rise is a Javascript microframework.

+Still in alpha phase.